EvilAngel00/TWEB-Project01/README.md

 * Detect if file already exists in database to avoid unnecessary redundancy (metadata ?).
 * Better management of users and redirections.
 * Fullscreen + mouse support during PDF presentation.
+* Chat filtering for teachers (deletion of messages, censorship).

 ##Known Issues and Possible Workarounds
 * When a teacher leaves a page (by clicking yes when prompted), the classroom should become inactive.